wamburu/blog/README.md

 ### About

-Collected and sorted out notes, essays on daily thinking, readings, brain holes and technical topics.
-Scoping but not limited to innovation, technology, markets, the future, music, etc.
+Collected and sorted out notes, essays on daily thinking, readings, brain holes and technical topics; Scoping but not limited to innovation, technology, markets, the future, music, etc.